Steve Preece

-Steven Packer Preece (born February 15, 1947) is a former professional football player, a defensive back in the NFL for nine seasons, from 1969 to 1977.
-He played his college football at Oregon State, where he was a successful option quarterback.
+Steven Packer Preece (born February 15, 1947) is an American former professional football player who was a defensive back for nine seasons in the National Football League (NFL) from 1969 to 1977.
+He played college football as an option quarterback for the Oregon State Beavers.

 Early life

 Born in Idaho Falls, Preece grew up in Boise and played high school football at Borah for coach Ed Troxel, also his coach in track.
 At the talent-rich program, Preece had to wait his turn to play.
 Opened in 1958, Borah had won or tied for the conference title and mythical state title (writers' poll) in each of its first six years.

 Preece became the Lions' starting quarterback during his senior year in the fall of 1964.
 The Borah Lions were undefeated entering the final game against rival Boise on Veterans Day, but allowed the Braves to overcome a ten-point deficit in the second half to gain their first win in seven tries over Borah, and the Lions had to settle for second place for the first time in the conference and final state poll.

 In March 1965, Preece helped lead the Lions to their first state title in basketball, winning the A-1 (largest schools) state tournament in Pocatello, defeating Twin Falls in the final to finish the season with a 24–1 record.